- Price per person:

 Day 2: We will leave by the morning San Juan del Rosario and keep going by the road that goes through the Chiguana Salt Flat.
 We will visit the Cañapa, Hedionda, Honda and Chiarkota lagoons, before entering the Siloli Desert.
 Here we will watch the Stone Tree, a volcanic rock that, as you can figure out from the name, it has the shape of a tree.
 We will end the day in the Colorada Lagoon, nesting center of more than 30,000 flamingos.
 We will spend the night in the Refugio Huayllajara.

 Day 3: We will leave early in the morning to see the sunrise in the Sol de Mañana Geysers, intermittent sources of water that rise at a 90°C temperature, and where we will have the chance of taking pictures using the contrasts of the first lights and the steam.
-Also, we will visit the Polques Hot Springs, where we will have some time to bathe, the Salvador Dalí Desert, and the Verde Lagoon and Blanca Lagoon, located in the foothills of the Licancabur Volcano.
+Also, we will visit the Polques Hot Springs (time to bathe, according to the times of the tour), the Salvador Dalí Desert, and the Verde Lagoon and Blanca Lagoon, located in the foothills of the Licancabur Volcano.
 After that, we will begin our direct return to Uyuni, where we will end the tour.